kkirstein/proglang-playground/README.md

 [Crystal](https://www.crystal-lang.org) is a compiled programming language with a static type system.
 It features a Ruby-like syntax and utilizes the LLVM toolchain for high performance of te built executables.

+# Dylan

+[Dylan](https://opendylan.org) is a object-oriented and functional programming language and a direct descendant of Scheme and Lisp.
+It supports dynamic and static semantics and compiles to efficient machine code.

 # Elixir

 A functional programmig language for the Erlang virtual machine.
 It features macros, strong concurrency features (Erlang!) and an expressive syntax ala Ruby.